-Course credit earned: Elective (1.0)

-May be taken only once for credit.
+Course credit earned: Elective (1.0) May be taken only once for credit.
+Prerequisite: AP Seminar

-Pre-requisite.
-AP Seminar; Grades 11-12

 In AP Research, students cultivate the skills and discipline necessary to conduct independent research in order to produce and defend a scholarly academic paper.
 This class allows students to deeply explore an academic topic, problem, or issue of individual interest.
-Through this exploration, students design, plan, and conduct a year-long research based investigation to address a research question.
+Through this exploration, students design, plan, and conduct a year-long research based investigation to address a research question of their own design, resulting in an academic paper and an oral presentation.
+Students will need to be able to manage their own time well and stay organized as they are working independently most of the year.
 This AP Research class will focus on STEM disciplines: Science, Technology, Engineering, and Math.